 - People act independently on the basis of full and relevant information.

-If classical economics was improving like a science should, it would have continued to generate concrete testable predictions about the future of the economy, of which, there would be widespread agreement.
-Instead, as outsiders would view it, the academic community spent most of the 20th century bickering and engaging in pissing contests and displays of mathematical one-upmanship.
-And so unsurprisingly, today we find state-of-the art economics being wholly useless in real world practice and mainstream economics degenerating into a complete and total mess:
+If classical economics was improving like a science should, it would have continued to generate concrete testable predictions about the future of the economy, of which, there would be widespread agreement and a record of experimental testing and confirmation of theories.
+Instead, the neoclassical economics establishment spent most of the 20th century bickering and equivocating over displays of mathematical one-upmanship.
+Unsurprisingly, today we find this branch of human thought being wholly useless in real world practice, with mainstream economics degenerating into a complete and total mess:

 What arises in my mind is the strong suspicion that economic theory, as it is practiced and taught at the world’s leading institutions, is so far from consensus on certain fundamental questions that it is basically useless for adjudicating many profoundly important debates about economic policy.
 One implication of this is that it is wrong to extend to economists who advise policymakers, or become policymakes themselves, the respect we rightly extend to the practitioners of mature sciences.
 There is a reason extremely smart economists are out there playing reputation games instead of trying to settle the matter by doing better science.
 The reason is that, on the questions that are provoking intramural trashtalk, there is no science.